bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-31-newsletter.md

 - [Testing pruning logic with bitcoind]({{bse}}118159)
-  Lightlike points out the debug-only `-fastprune` configuration option that uses smaller block files and a smaller minimum prune height for testing purposes.
+  Lightlike points out the debug-only `-fastprune` configuration option that uses smaller block files and a smaller minimum prune height for testing purposes. {% assign timestamp="1:12:38" %}

-- [What's the governing motivation for the descendent size limit?]({{bse}}118160) Sdaftuar explains that since both the mining and eviction algorithms (see [Newsletter #252][news252 incentives]) take quadratic, O(n²) time as a factor of the number of ancestors or descendants, [conservative policy limits][morcos limits] were put in place.
+- [What's the governing motivation for the descendent size limit?]({{bse}}118160) Sdaftuar explains that since both the mining and eviction algorithms (see [Newsletter #252][news252 incentives]) take quadratic, O(n²) time as a factor of the number of ancestors or descendants, [conservative policy limits][morcos limits] were put in place. {% assign timestamp="1:13:19" %}

-- [How does it contribute to the Bitcoin network when I run a node with a bigger than default mempool?]({{bse}}118137) Andrew Chow and Murch note potential downsides to a larger-than-default mempool including harming transaction rebroadcasting propagation and non-signaling transaction replacement propagation.
+- [How does it contribute to the Bitcoin network when I run a node with a bigger than default mempool?]({{bse}}118137) Andrew Chow and Murch note potential downsides to a larger-than-default mempool including harming transaction rebroadcasting propagation and non-signaling transaction replacement propagation. {% assign timestamp="1:16:48" %}

-- [What is the maximum number of inputs/outputs a transaction can have?]({{bse}}118452) Murch provides post-taproot activation input and output numbers showing a 3223 (P2WPKH) output maximum or a 1738 (P2TR keypath) input maximum.
+- [What is the maximum number of inputs/outputs a transaction can have?]({{bse}}118452) Murch provides post-taproot activation input and output numbers showing a 3223 (P2WPKH) output maximum or a 1738 (P2TR keypath) input maximum. {% assign timestamp="1:21:18" %}

 - [Can 2-of-3 multisig funds be recovered without one of the xpubs?]({{bse}}118201) Murch explains that for multisig setups that don't use bare multisig, unless